Mountains Of Travel Photos

 Manaslu First Ascent

 In the spring of 1956, the Japanese were back with a 12-member team led by Yuko Maki.
-After establishing Camp VI at 7800m, Manaslu was first climbed on May 9, 1956 by Toshio Imanishi and Gyalzen Norbu Sherpa, who had already climbed Makalu with the French in 1955.
+After establishing Camp VI at 7800m, the first ascent of Manaslu was completed on May 9, 1956 by Toshio Imanishi and Gyalzen Norbu Sherpa, who had already climbed Makalu with the French in 1955.
 On May 11th, Kiichiro Kato and Minoru Higeta reached the summit via the same route.

 Other notable ascents:

-• On April 25, 1972 Messner completed the third ascent of Manaslu, via the south face to the west ridge.
+The first ascent of the Manaslu South Face to the West Ridge was completed on April 25, 1972 by Reinhold Messner.
+This was the third ascent of Manaslu overall.
 Messner's second 8000er ended in tragedy when a fierce storm came up and he had to fight for his life to reach their high camp.
 Franz Jager, who turned back, was caught out in the storm and died.
 Andi Schlick and Horst Fankhausen braved the storm to try and find Franz, but Andi got lost and also died.

 My Top 5 Memories Of Manaslu